alifelan/taxi-unico-web/README.md

     user works with POST and PUT,

     POST:
-        Receives a json with data te create a user.
+        Receives a json with data to create a user.
         Param:
             name: User name
             email: User email